 In relation to other financial reserves, a review has also been conducted to determine their adequacy.
 In addition to the matters referred to above, and taking into account the Medium Term Financial Plan, the review concluded that the level of such reserves is adequate based on current information in relation to anticipated risk, existing commitments and known future plans.
+That said, should there be a significant call on those reserves another review will need to be carried out.

-However, the rate at which reserves are being used to support the General Fund Revenue Budget is not sustainable over the medium term without the need to align expenditure more closely with ongoing resources.
+However, it is important to note the rate at which reserves are being used to support the General Fund Revenue Budget is not sustainable over the medium term without the need to align expenditure more closely with ongoing resources.

-This statement is made on the understanding that any use of reserves and balances is undertaken in accordance with the Council's existing Financial Procedure Rules and that a further review of reserves and balances will be undertaken in July 2018 following the production of the Council's accounts for 2017/18."
+This statement is made on the understanding that any use of reserves and balances is undertaken in accordance with the Council's existing Financial Procedure Rules and that a further review of reserves and balances will be undertaken in July 2019 following the preparation of the Council's accounts for 2018/19."